aardappel/lobster/docs/source/language_reference.md

 The version with 3 arguments has 2 overloads.
 Overloads must have exactly the same default arguments, if any.

-Default arguments are simple substition, writing `da(1, 2)` is exactly the same as writing `da(1, 2, x + 1)`.
+Default arguments are simple substitution, writing `da(1, 2)` is exactly the same as writing `da(1, 2, x + 1)`.
 That's why you can even use variables in these default arguments, as long as they're in scope when called.